BucksCountyCouncil/firmstep/README.md

 # firmstep
-Styles we use for different aspects of the firmstep platform, include form elements and, emails and printables
+Styles we use for different aspects of the firmstep platform, include form elements, emails and printables